cockroachdb/docs/v2.1/backup.md

 ### Backup file URLs

-The path to each backup must be unique.
-The URL for your backup's destination/locations must use the following format:
+We will use the URL provided to construct a secure API call to the service you specify.
+The path to each backup must be unique, and the URL for your backup's destination/locations must use the following format:

 {% include {{ page.version.version }}/misc/external-urls.md %}